by Tim Isbell, April 15, 2026

 “Truly unacceptable — on threats to "annihilate Iranian civilization.”

-“Absurd and inhuman violence is spreading ferociously… Profaned by the blasphemy of war.”
+“Absurd and inhuman violence is spreading ferociously… profaned by the blasphemy of war.”